-Meet Coyote, an Aboriginal “Legend”
+Meet Coyote, an Indigenous “Legend”

 This first episode in our ‘Meet a Local Legend’ video series looks at the myth of the Coyote.
 Jacqueline Brown from the Nk’Mip Desert Cultural Centre suggested the Coyote as a local legend for the Thompson Okanagan region of BC.
 Here is what she had to say about Coyote: